 CBT offers a practical approach that focuses on creating change in a person’s patterns of thoughts, feelings and behaviour.
 In CBT, people learn to recognise and reduce unhelpful thinking and develop alternative thinking patterns that are more realistic and helpful.
 CBT also introduces practical coping techniques such as relaxation, problem-solving and assertive communication to facilitate behaviour changes in peoples' lives.

 DBT was developed to help people who are dealing with high levels of emotional distress and associated suicidal thoughts, self-harm, drug & alcohol issues or harmful relationship patterns.
 DBT is a long-term approach incorporating mindfulness and acceptance, behavioural interventions and a close therapeutic relationship.
 Traditional DBT therapy involves both individual and group therapy.

 Schema Therapy is an integrative approach that combines aspects of cognitive-behavioral, experiential, interpersonal and psychoanalytic therapies.
-Schema Therapy has shown remarkable results in helping people to change long-standing negative patterns, even when other methods have been largely unsuccessful.
-In addition to the tools offered in more traditional behavioural approaches Schema Therapy offers experiential work.
+Schema Therapy offers experiential work alongside the tools offered in traditional behavioural treatments.
 This helps people to connect deeply with their emotional experience as a platform for changing enduring negative patterns in their lives.

 Interpersonal Psychotherapy (IPT)

 IPT is a short-term treatment for depression that aims to understand relationship difficulties that contribute to a person’s emotional difficulties.
 IPT helps people to express and understand their feelings and identify communication failures in their personal life.
 In IPT, people are guided through an action plan that aims to improve their mood by resolving difficulties in their relationships.